simplicitesoftware/docs/content/CTG_50_docs/CTG_60_core/LSN_180_crontab/crontab.md

 The Simplicit&eacute;&reg; crontab (internal task scheduler) allow you to schedule executions of **objects' actions** of method type.

-> **Note**: You can choose which user will be processing the action, so yu eed to make sure this user is fullay granted the involved business objects and actions
+> **Note**: You can choose which user will be processing the action, so you need to make sure this user is fully granted the involved business objects and actions

 Cron expressions
 ----------------